COMOKIT/COMOKIT-Website/docs/docs/setupYourOwn.md

 ---
 layout: default
-title: Setting up your own
+title: Extending COMOKIT
 nav_order: 4
 permalink: /setupYourOwn
 ---

-# Setting up your own simulation
+# Extending COMOKIT
 {: .no_toc }

-How to setup COMOKIT with your own data
+How to apply COMOKIT to your own dataset
 {: .fs-6 .fw-300 }

 ## Table of contents